sen-laboratories/senity/README.md

 # Dependencies and Thanks

-This editor uses a slightly [MD4C](https://github.com/mity/md4c) library for parsing Markdown text on demand.
+* for Markdown parsing, this editor uses the excellent [cmark-ghm](https://github.com/github/cmark-gfm) library.

 # Current State